-Auto Precharge Auto precharge is a feature which performs the same individual-bank precharge func- tion described above, without requiring an explicit command.
-This is accomplished by using A10 to enable auto precharge in conjunction with a specific READ or WRITE command.
-A precharge of the bank/row that is addressed with the READ or WRITE command is automatically performed upon completion of the READ or WRITE burst.
-Auto precharge is non persistent in that it is either enabled or disabled for each indi- vidual READ or WRITE command.
-Auto precharge ensures that the precharge is initiated at the earliest valid stage within a burst.
-The user must not issue another command to the same bank until the precharge time (^t RP) is completed.
-This is determined as if an explicit PRECHARGE command was issued at the earliest possible time, as described for each burst type in "Burst Type" on page 13.
-BURST TERMINATE The BURST TERMINATE command is used to truncate fixed-length bursts.
-The most recently registered READ or WRITE command prior to the BURST TERMINATE command will be truncated, as shown in "Operations" on page 22.
-AUTO REFRESH AUTO REFRESH is used during normal operation of the SDRAM and is analogous to CAS#-BEFORE-RAS# (CBR) refresh in conventional DRAMs.
+BURST TERMINATE The BURST TERMINATE command is used to truncate either fixed-length or continuous page bursts.
+The most recently registered READ or WRITE command prior to the BURST TERMINATE command will be truncated, as shown in "Operations" on page 23.
+AUTO REFRESH AUTO REFRESH is used during normal operation of the SDRAM and is analogous to CAS#-BEFORE-RAS# (CBR) refresh in conventional DRAM.
 This command is non persistent, so it must be issued each time a refresh is required.
-All active banks must be PRECHARGED prior to issuing an AUTO REFRESH command.
-The AUTO REFRESH command should not be issued until the minimum ^t RP has been met after the PRECHARGE command, as shown in "Operations" on page 22.
+All active banks must be PRE-CHARGED prior to issuing an AUTO REFRESH command.
+The AUTO REFRESH command should not be issued until the minimum ^t RP has been met after the PRE-CHARGE command, as shown in "Operations" on page 23.
 The addressing is generated by the internal refresh controller.
 This makes the address bits "Don't Care" during an AUTO REFRESH command.
-The 512Mb SDRAM requires 8,192 AUTO REFRESH cycles every 64ms (^t REF).
-Providing a distributed AUTO REFRESH command every 7.8125μs will meet the refresh requirement and ensure that each row is refreshed.
-Alternatively, 8,192 AUTO REFRESH commands can be issued in a burst at the minimum cycle rate (^t RFC), once every 64ms.
+The 256Mb SDRAM requires 8192 AUTO REFRESH cycles every 64ms (^t REF).
+Providing a distributed AUTO REFRESH command every 7.8125 μ s will meet the refresh requirement and ensure that each row is refreshed.
+Alternatively, 8192 AUTO REFRESH commands can be issued in a burst at the minimum cycle rate (^t RFC), once every 64ms.
 SELF REFRESH The SELF REFRESH command can be used to retain data in the SDRAM, even if the rest of the system is powered down.
 When in the self refresh mode, the SDRAM retains data without external clocking.
 The SELF REFRESH command is initiated like an AUTO REFRESH command, except CKE is disabled (LOW).
 Once the SELF REFRESH command is registered, all the inputs to the SDRAM become "Don't Care" with the exception of CKE, which must remain LOW.
-Once self refresh mode is engaged, the SDRAM provides its own internal clocking, causing it to perform its own AUTO REFRESH cycles.
+Once self refresh mode is engaged, the SDRAM provides its own internal clocking, caus- ing it to perform its own auto refresh cycles.
 The SDRAM must remain in self refresh mode for a minimum period equal to ^t RAS and may remain in self refresh mode for an indefinite period beyond that.
 The procedure for exiting self refresh requires a sequence of commands.
 First, CLK must be stable (stable clock is defined as a signal cycling within timing constraints specified for the clock ball) prior to CKE going back HIGH.
 Once CKE is HIGH, the SDRAM must have NOP commands issued (a minimum of two clocks) for ^t XSR because time is required for the completion of any internal refresh in progress.

-Upon exiting the self refresh mode, AUTO REFRESH commands must be issued every $7.8125\mu s$ or less as both SELF REFRESH and AUTO REFRESH utilize the row refresh counter.
+Upon exiting the self refresh mode, AUTO REFRESH commands must be issued every 7.8125μs or less as both SELF REFRESH and AUTO REFRESH utilize the row refresh counter.
+Auto Precharge Auto precharge is a feature which performs the same individual-bank precharge func- tion described above, without requiring an explicit command.
+This is accomplished by using A10 to enable auto precharge in conjunction with a specific READ or WRITE com- mand.
+A precharge of the bank/row that is addressed with the READ or WRITE com- mand is automatically performed upon completion of the READ or WRITE burst, except in the continuous page burst mode, where auto precharge does not apply.
+Auto pre- charge is non persistent in that it is either enabled or disabled for each individual READ or WRITE command.